flashpunch0-0/rbac_backend/Readme.md

   ![image](https://github.com/user-attachments/assets/8440dbb3-8200-48d0-909c-81513b214714)

+  ## ADDED SECURITY
-  ## ADDED SECURITY:  Logout from All Devices Functionality
+  Logout from All Devices Functionality
 To enhance security, the application includes a logout-from-all-devices feature that invalidates all active tokens for a user, ensuring they are logged out from all devices.
 This is implemented using a tokenVersion field stored in the database.
 - **Storing the tokenVersion**: Each user record in the database includes a tokenVersion field.
 - **Token Generation**: When a user logs in, their JWT token includes the current tokenVersion as part of the payload.